Do Large Language Models know what humans know?

-Additionally, the model was further improved by an interaction between Knowledge State and Knowledge Cue (Explicit vs. Implicit) [$\chi^2(1) = 5.74, p = .02$]; the effect of Knowledge State was attenuated in the Implicit condition [$\beta = 0.62, SE = 0.26$].
-Nevertheless, a main effect of Knowledge State was still detected in each of the Explicit [$\chi^2(1) = 21.95, p < .001$] and Implicit [$\chi^2(1) = 8.61, p = .003$] conditions.
-Two other covariates (First Mention and Recent Mention) were not significant predictors of Log-Odds.
-However, the coefficient assigned to Knowledge Cue was significantly negative [$\beta = -2.9, SE = 0.18, p < .001$], indicating a main effect of Knowledge Cue (see Figure \ref{fig:log_odds}).
+Additionally, the linear mixed effects model was further improved by an interaction between Knowledge State and Knowledge Cue (Explicit vs. Implicit) [$\chi^2(1) = 20.6, p < 0.001$].
+The effect of Knowledge State was stronger in the Implicit condition [$\beta = -2.57, SE = 0.548$], however, a main effect of Knowledge State was found in both the Explicit [$\chi^2(1) = 13.3, p < .001$] and Implicit [$\chi^2(1) = 18.8, p < .001$] conditions.
+Recent Mention was not a significant predictor of Log-Odds.
+However, Start completions were more likely when the Start location was mentioned first [$\beta = 1.32, SE = 0.274, p < 0.001$].
+There was also a main effect of Knowledge Cue [$\beta = -2.93, SE = 0.388, p < .001$] (see Figure \ref{fig:log_odds}).
 GPT-3 was biased towards the End location (i.e., the true location of the object) in the Implicit condition, and towards the Start location in the Explicit condition.
-GPT-3 predicts that explicit cues to belief state correlate with false beliefs, demonstrating that this may be learnable from the statistics of language.
+Concretely, GPT-3 predicts that explicit cues to belief state (e.g. `Sean thinks that the book is in the \rule{0.5cm}{0.15mm}' vs `Sean goes to get the book from the \rule{0.5cm}{0.15mm}') correlate with false beliefs, demonstrating that this may be learnable from the statistics of language.